Singapore’s off-shore islands

 The Story: In Hokkien, ‘kusu’ means ‘tortoise’ and Kusu Island is therefore named due to its shape resembling a turtle before land reclamation.
 Its mythical origin is believed to stem from a giant tortoise which saved a Malay and Chinese man who were shipwrecked.
 In gratitude, the men then built a temple and a shrine respectively.
 The island then has become a sanctuary for Muslim and Taoist worshippers who come here to pay their respects.

-Things To Do: There is a literal meaning to the island, as it has various tortoise exhibitions as well.
+Things To Do: There is a literal meaning to the island, as it has various a tortoise sanctuary as well.
 I’m not a big fan of the reptiles and watching them must seem so exciting.
 Then again, it’s not everyday one gets to witness a tortoise invasion.

 In spite of it being a site of rich heritage, there is also a beach and a couple of lagoons to swim in.

-Getting There: Take a round trip from Marina South Pier ($18)
+Getting There: Take a round trip from Marina South Pier ($15).
+Book here.

 – Diving/Snorkeling/Swimming –